 Naples Italy is a rough jewel meant to be explored.
 With its gritty neighborhoods and some of the best food in the world, Naples is a real Italian city.

 We exited the stratosphere, breezing through fluffy clouds into low altitude, as the landing wheels sprung from our small Lufthansa jet.
-Just then, through the airplane window, our eyes glanced upon the massive Mount Vesuvius – majestic in its steaming grandeur and the source of Naples’ power and fertility.
+Just then, through the airplane window, our eyes glanced upon the massive Mount Vesuvius – majestic in its steaming grandeur and the source of power and fertility in Naples Italy.

 Our Arrival in Naples Italy